 Can a gluteal tendon tear heal?

 Generally, we don’t think that tendon tears heal.
-However, some treatments improve the structure of the tear so it can work better.
+However, some treatments improve the tear structure so it can work better.

 Like greater trochanteric pain syndrome, we think that exercise therapy helps people with partial or full-thickness tears.
-Generally, we suggest a combination of hip exercises such as side-lying hip raises, clam walks, hip bridges, and squats.
+Generally, we suggest combining hip exercises such as side-lying hip raises, clam walks, hip bridges, and squats.

 What is the role of shockwave?